Jonathan Aranda Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.
+- The Yankees' 4.04 team ERA ranks 12th among all MLB pitching staffs.

-- In his most recent outing on Sunday against the Boston Red Sox, the right-hander threw 5 2/3 innings, allowing two earned runs while surrendering four hits.
+- In his last appearance on Tuesday against the Washington Nationals, the left-hander threw six innings, allowing one earned run while surrendering six hits.

-- The 27-year-old has amassed a 4.68 ERA and 8.9 strikeouts per nine innings in 26 games this season, while giving up a batting average of .267 to his opponents.
+- The 30-year-old has an ERA of 6.27, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.